Our Board of Directors

 |Phone: (02) 9276 7260||Email:firstname.lastname@example.org|

 |President Mr K (Kyle) Loades

-He is Managing Director of Auto Advantage, an independent motor vehicle buying/advisory service that delivers vehicles to clients Australia-wide from its Hunter and Central Coast base.
+He is the founder of Auto Advantage, an independent motor vehicle buying/advisory service that delivers vehicles to clients Australia-wide from its Hunter and Central Coast base.
 He sold his share of that business to concentrate on his NRMA role.
 In 2015, Auto Advantage took on an ASX-listed equity partner, allowing Kyle to concentrate on his non-executive board and consulting commitments.

 Mr Loades is Chairman of the Hunter Medical Research Institute Foundation and is a Director of Hunter Medical Research Institute.
-He is a former Director and President of Hunter Business Chamber, a former Director of Hunter Region SLSA Helicopter Rescue Service Limited, a former Board Member of Hunter Tourism and a Life Member and past President of Nobbys Surf Life Saving Club.
+He is a former Director and President of the Hunter Business Chamber, a former Director of Hunter Region SLSA Helicopter Rescue Service Limited, a former Board Member of Hunter Tourism and a Life Member and past-President of Nobbys Surf Life Saving Club.

 |Deputy President Ms WS (Wendy) Machin